 In general, we use the STDDEV_SAMP function to calculate the Sample Standard Deviation of products belongs to a particular category or color, etc.

-In this situation, we use GROUP BY Clause to group the products by color or something like that.
+In this situation, we use MySQL GROUP BY Clause to group the products by color or something like that.
 And then, we use this STDDEV_SAMP Function to calculate the Sample Standard Deviation.
-Let us see the Example
+Let us see the Group By Example

 -- MySQL STDDEV_SAMP Function Example USE company; SELECT Profession, STDDEV_SAMP(Yearly_Income), FROM customerdetails GROUP BY Profession;

-The above STDDEV_SAMP Query group the Customers by their Profession, and calculates their Sample Standard Deviation
+The above STDDEV_SAMP SELECT Query group the Customers by their Profession, and calculates their Sample Standard Deviation

-For this demonstration, we are taking the Software Developer profession, and show you the STDDEV_SAMP output.
+For this Aggregate Function demonstration, we are taking the Software Developer profession, and show you the STDDEV_SAMP output.

 — Calculating the MySQL Mean